THESIS AT ALN

 Summer at ALN

-Summer at ALN offers three programs: The Creative Music Intensive will coexist with the Summer Residency program as well as the Thesis at ALN.
+Summer at ALN offers the following programs: Thesis at ALN and Summer Residency program.
 These programs will be run in parallel and close proximity, each with its own autonomy and schedule, but with lots of opportunities for collaboration.
-Throughout the Summer at ALN there will be times for programmatic overlaps where artists from the three programs will come together for collective sharing and learning.
+Throughout the Summer at ALN there will be times for programmatic overlaps where artists from the programs will come together for collective sharing and learning.

+An important part of each program is the sharing of works.
 Summer at ALN will culminate in a two-day celebration.
 Concerts, performances, exhibitions, presentations, culinary explorations and all forms of expression that have emerged will be shared with an audience.
+Prior to that there will also be a concert held in Troy on July 26th and our monthly event 3rd Thursday on July 18th.

 Arts Letters & Numbers facilities are a collection of buildings once part of the former textile complex Faith Mills along Burden Lake Road in Averill Park, NY: The House on the Hill, The Twins, The Barn, The Studios and The Grounds.
 A variety of differently sized shared studio spaces, a wooden barn and the outdoor grounds welcome artists to design their site of exploration.